ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we are praying for the [United Arab Emirates](/prayer/notes/uae.html)
+This week we are praying for [Fiji](/prayer/notes/fiji.html)

-If you missed it, we last prayed for [Pakistan](/prayer/notes/pakistan.html)
+If you missed it, we last prayed for [United Arab Emirates](/prayer/notes/uae.html)

 ## Prayer App